 As anyone who has struggled with acne can attest to, these blemishes come in many forms.
 One of the most frustrating types of acne is the fungal variety.
 Surprisingly, one of the most available treatments for fungal acne is the dandruff shampoo, Nizoral.

 Nizoral is a shampoo specially formulated to fight hair dandruff.
 The key ingredient Ketoconazole is an antifungal medication that is useful in the treatment of a variety of fungal infections.
 Nizoral boasts a formulation of one percent Ketoconazole to control the flaking and itching that accompany dandruff.

 Nizoral cannot treat traditional acne (acne vulgaris).
-However, studies have shown Nizoral is helpful in treating pityrosporum folliculitis.
+However, studies have shown Nizoral is helpful in treating pityrosporum folliculitis (fungal acne).
 Pityrosporum folliculitis is often mistaken by physicians as acne vulgaris.
 Consequently leading to a worsening condition, shows a review published in the Journal of the American Academy of Dermatology.

 Treating Fungal Acne With Nizoral

 It is not uncommon for people to mistake fungal acne for other more common types of acne.
 Many acne sufferers are disheartened to learn that the traditional treatments used in fighting bacterial or cystic acne are not effective in treating fungal acne.
 Because it is caused by naturally occurring yeast, many patients have found success in treating this type of acne with the anti-fungal shampoo, such as Nizoral.